jchidley/mkdocs-material-test/docs/Other/2023-09-24-Systems-on-Systems.md

 ## Custom Linux for WSL - Alpine

-new process
+see [WSL_Alpine_build](https://github.com/jchidley/WSL_Alpine_build) for the my build script.
+This uses [alpine-chroot-install](https://github.com/alpinelinux/alpine-chroot-install) to install alpine in its own directory an an existing linux system.
+Run `destroy` to remove all the bindings.

 [Build a Custom Linux Distribution for WSL](https://learn.microsoft.com/en-us/windows/wsl/build-custom-distro)

-use [alpine-chroot-install](https://github.com/alpinelinux/alpine-chroot-install) to install alpine in its own directory an an existing linux system.
-Run `destroy` to remove all the bindings.

 [wsl.conf](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#wslconf) which are system specific settings. see also [.wslconfig](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#wslconfig) for settings for all wsl.

-see [WSL_Alpine_build](https://github.com/jchidley/WSL_Alpine_build) for the build script.

 see [OpenRC](https://wiki.alpinelinux.org/wiki/OpenRC) for some information about that.
 [How to enable and start services on Alpine Linux](https://www.cyberciti.biz/faq/how-to-enable-and-start-services-on-alpine-linux/) is useful but the `rc` appears to be `openrc` now. `openrc shutdown` sort of shuts down alpine but `wsl -t` actually stops it.